 - + What's the client complaint?
 Collapsing - + What's the main problem?
 Profound anemia, regenerative; hypoproteinemia - + What's the emergency?
-Anemia, hypovolemia, hypovolemic shock, possible surgical emergency, possible cardiac issues - + Do these all fit together; are we addressing all concerns? - + What now? - + Treat shock and anemia: transfusion and fluid therapy
+Anemia, hypovolemia, hypovolemic shock, possible surgical emergency - + Do these all fit together; are we addressing all concerns? - + What now? - + Treat shock and anemia: transfusion and fluid therapy